IBM/CodeEngine/thumbnail/README.md

 In order to make this happen we're going to deploy a second application to receive those events.
-We could have reused the webapp application for this but in order to have a clear seperation of concerns we'll create a new one.
+We could have reused the webapp application for this but in order to have a clear separation of concerns we'll create a new one.
 Then each can scale independently as needed.

 Rather than using a pre-built image, this time we're going to leverage